DiannitaOlipmimi/Regresi/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

 ### 📒 Data dan Variabel:
-SalePrice - the property's sale price in dollars.
+- `SalePrice`: the property's sale price in dollars.
 This is the target variable that you're trying to predict.
-MSSubClass: The building class
+- `MSSubClass: The building class
-LotArea: Lot size in square feet
+- `LotArea: Lot size in square feet
-Neighborhood: Physical locations within Ames city limits
+- `Neighborhood: Physical locations within Ames city limits
-HouseStyle: Style of dwelling
+- `HouseStyle: Style of dwelling
-OverallQual: Overall material and finish quality
+- `OverallQual: Overall material and finish quality
-OverallCond: Overall condition rating
+- `OverallCond: Overall condition rating
-YearBuilt: Original construction date
+- `YearBuilt: Original construction date
-RoofStyle: Type of roof
+- `RoofStyle: Type of roof
-ExterQual: Exterior material quality
+- `ExterQual: Exterior material quality
-BsmtQual: Height of the basement
+- `BsmtQual: Height of the basement
 TotalBsmtSF: Total square feet of basement area
 CentralAir: Central air conditioning
 Electrical: Electrical system